The hip offset - why is accurate reconstruction using hip replacement so important?

 The hip offset describes the lateral distance between the center of the femoral head and the midline of the femur.
 It affects the tension of the surrounding musculature, particularly the gluteus medius muscle, and contributes to the stability of the hip joint.
 There are three main types of offset:

-1. Acetabular offset: Refers to the distance between the center of the acetabulum and the pelvis.
-Incorrect reconstruction can lead to poor force distribution.
+1. Acetabular offset (azetabuläres Offset): Refers to the distance between the cup centre and the pelvis.
+An inaccurate reconstruction can lead to inadequate force distribution.

-2. Femoral offset: The lateral distance of the femoral shaft from the femur.
-An increased femoral offset can alter muscle tension.
+2. Stem offset (femoral Offset): The lateral distance of the stem from the femur bone.
+An enlarged stem offset can alter muscle tension.

-3. Total offset: The combination of acetabular and femoral offset, which describes the overall lateral displacement of the hip.
+3. Total offset: The combination of cup and stem offset that describes the overall lateral displacement of the hip.

 Strategies for offset reconstruction in total hip arthroplasty